pingcap/tidb-dashboard/ui/lib/utils/DI.md

 This document describes how the simple DI function works in React.

-And we can organize the code in a more SOLID way through the SOA arch.
+And we can organize the code in a more SOLID way through the SOA.

 ## Usage